 Disposable pads can be removed from the underwear easily and thrown out, so a senior doesn’t have to change their undergarments multiple times a day.
-While these pads can offer a lot of protection from bladder incontinence, they are not designed for bowel incontinence.
+While these pads can offer a lot of protection for the urge to urinate, they are not designed for bowel incontinence.

 5. Mattress Protector

 If a senior doesn't like the feeling of something on top of their sheets when they sleep, then they can go with a mattress protector instead.
 This is a waterproof, absorbent, fitted bed sheet that covers the entire mattress.
 It can be used underneath a regular fitted sheet or as a fitted sheet to keep the mattress dry and clean.